Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 How to Claim a Home Warranty Deduction on Schedule E

 Rental property income and expenses are reported on Schedule E (Supplemental Income and Loss), which is attached to your Form 1040.
-Here's how the home warranty deduction flows through the form:
+Here's how the home warranty deduction flows through the form for the 2026 tax year:

 Step-by-Step Filing Guide

-Step 1 — Confirm rental use: The property must be actively rented or available for rent during the tax year.
+Step 1: Confirm rental use.
+The property must be actively rented or available for rent during the tax year.
+Deductions begin the day the property is "placed in service," meaning it's ready and available for rent, not when the first tenant moves in.

-Step 3 — Use tax software correctly: In TurboTax, enter the cost under the "Any Other Expenses" section in the rental property module.
-This automatically flows to Schedule E Line 18/19.
+Step 3: Use tax software correctly.
+In TurboTax or H&R Block, enter the cost under the "Insurance" or "Any Other Expenses" section within the rental property module.
+The software will flow the amount to the correct Schedule E line automatically.

-Step 4 — Prorate if necessary: If the property is only partially rented (e.g., a vacation home rented part of the year), you must prorate the deduction based on the percentage of days it was rented vs. used personally.
+Step 4: Prorate if necessary.
+If the property is only partially rented (for example, a vacation home rented part of the year), you must prorate the deduction based on the percentage of days it was rented at fair market rent versus used personally.
+IRS Publication 527 requires this allocation for mixed-use properties, and you cannot deduct insurance or depreciation for any part of the year the property was held for personal use.

 Documentation Requirements

 The IRS requires that you be able to substantiate every deduction you claim.
-For a home warranty on a rental property, keep the following records for at least 3–7 years:
+For a home warranty on a rental property, keep the following records for at least 3 to 7 years:

 Document Why You Need It